Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Related Work

 \subsection{Datasets}

 Currently, publicly available datasets include damage severity assessment dataset~\cite{nguyen17damage}, CrisisMMD~\cite{alam2018crisismmd} and damage identification multimodal dataset~\cite{Mouzannar2018}.
-The former dataset is only annotated for images, whereas the latter two are annotated for both text and images.
+The first dataset is only annotated for images, whereas the last two are annotated for both text and images.
 Other relevant datasets are Disaster Image Retrieval from Social Media (DIRSM) \cite{bischke2017multimedia} and MediaEval 2018 \cite{alex258247}.
-The dataset reported in \cite{Gupta_2019_CVPR_Workshops} is constructed for detecting damage as anomaly using pre- and post- disaster images.
-It consists of 700,000 building annotations A similar and relevant work is the development of incident dataset \cite{weber2020detecting}, which consists of 446684 manually labelled images with 43 incident categories.
-The \textit{Crisis Benchmark Dataset} reported in \cite{2020arXiv201108916A} is the largest so far for social media disaster image classification.
+The dataset reported in \cite{Gupta_2019_CVPR_Workshops} is constructed for detecting damage as an anomaly using pre-and post-disaster images.
+It consists of 700,000 building annotations.
+A similar and relevant work is the development of the Incidents dataset \cite{weber2020detecting}, which consists of 446684 manually labeled Web images with 43 incident categories.
+The \textit{Crisis Benchmark Dataset} reported in \cite{FAlam:ASONAM20} is the largest so far for social media disaster image classification.

-For this study we use the \textit{Crisis Benchmark Dataset} and our study differs from \cite{2020arXiv201108916A} in a number of ways.
-We provide more detail experimental results on dataset comparison (i.e., individual vs. consolidated), compare different network architectures with statistical significant test, report the capability of data-augmentation.
+For this study, we use the \textit{Crisis Benchmark Dataset}, and our study differs from \cite{FAlam:ASONAM20} in a number of ways.
+We provide more detailed experimental results on dataset comparison (i.e., individual vs.\ consolidated), compare different network architectures with a statistical significance test, and report the efficacy of data augmentation.
 We have also utilized a large unlabeled dataset to enhance the capability of the current model.
-We created multitask data splits from \textit{Crisis Benchmark Dataset} and report experimental results using both missing/incomplete and complete labels, which can serve as baseline for future works.
+We created multitask data splits from \textit{Crisis Benchmark Dataset} and report experimental results using both missing/incomplete and complete labels, which can serve as a baseline for future works.